“Financials” is shorthand for the financial sector of the stock market, also called the banking sector. Here we’ll look at the best financials ETFs.

 Where to Buy These Financials ETFs

-M1 Finance offers all these financials ETFs.
+All these financials ETFs should be available at any major broker.
+My choice is M1 Finance.
 The broker has zero trade commissions, zero account fees, fractional shares, dynamic rebalancing, and a modern, sleek, user-friendly interface and mobile app.
 I wrote a comprehensive review of M1 Finance here.

 Disclaimer: While I love diving into investing-related data and playing around with backtests, I am in no way a certified expert.
 I have no formal financial education.
 I am not a financial advisor, portfolio manager, or accountant.
 This is not financial advice, investing advice, or tax advice.
 The information on this website is for informational and recreational purposes only.
 Investment products discussed (ETFs, mutual funds, etc.) are for illustrative purposes only.
 It is not a recommendation to buy, sell, or otherwise transact in any of the products mentioned.
 Do your own due diligence.
 Past performance does not guarantee future returns.
 Read my lengthier disclaimer here.